JayKap-Git/PS1_Extension-master/README.md

 <br/>
 <br/>

-**Note:** This extension has been modified for PS1 by Jayant Kapoor (f20231099@pilani.bits-pilani.ac.in).
+**Note:** This extension has been modified and maintained for PS1 by Jayant Kapoor (f20231099@pilani.bits-pilani.ac.in).
 Original extension was created for PS2 by the original author.

+**About the PS1 Modifier:**
+Jayant Kapoor is a BITS Pilani student who has adapted this extension for PS1 students.
+He will be maintaining the project data and ensuring the extension works smoothly for PS1 preferences.

 **Modifications made for PS1:**
 1. Updated the extension to work with PS1 project data structure